Assets

 Click any asset to see its full detail page, organized in a clean two-column layout:

-- Left side (main) — Core information, components with service due status, and service history
+- Left side (main) — Core information, components with service due status, the Documents card, and service history

 Service due alerts appear right on the asset page — if a component is overdue or coming up, you'll see it without hunting.
 Hour readings are displayed below the hour meter so you can see the full history at a glance.